What Does a Production-Ready AI Assurance Platform Actually Do?

 Model quality and system safety are not the same thing.
 A model may perform well on benchmark tasks and still fail once it is placed inside a live workflow with tools, retrieval layers, approval logic, and other agents.
 The problem is no longer answer quality.
 It is how the full system behaves under stress.

-A serious testing layer should cover adversarial inputs, prompt injection, tool misuse, role confusion in multi-agent flows, and known failure patterns in the target workflow.
+A serious Test and Detect layer should cover adversarial inputs, prompt injection, tool misuse, role confusion in multi-agent flows, and known failure patterns in the target workflow.

 Under EU AI Act Article 9, providers of high-risk systems must identify and analyse known and reasonably foreseeable risks across the lifecycle.
 ISO/IEC 42001:2023 sets the expectation that those controls are documented, governed, and traceable back to internal standards.
 A green tick is not enough.
 Buyers need evidence a reviewer can read.